dd9jn/rfc4880bis/crypto-refresh.md

 This allows a message to be decrypted either with a passphrase or a public-key pair.

 PGP 2 always used IDEA with Simple string-to-key conversion when encrypting a message with a symmetric algorithm.
+See {{sed}}.
-This is deprecated, but MAY be used for backward-compatibility.
+This MUST NOT be generated, but MAY be consumed for backward-compatibility.

 # Packet Syntax